-To support the processes in Automation, mandatory item information such as dimensions and weights, packaging types and load carrier types must always be correctly specified and pallets must be described correctly through accurate information about packing patterns, stackability and stacking height.
+To support the processes in Automation, it is mandatory to provide accurate item information, including dimensions, weights, packaging types, and load carrier types.
+Additionally, pallets must be described correctly, including accurate information about packing patterns, stackability, and stacking height.

 For some product groups, more information is required to ensure the handling of the product in automation, such as information on hazardous goods, chemical information, pharmaceutical information, temperature requirements or other circumstances that require abnormal handling in the warehouse.
 It is therefore important to quality assure the information provided.